 Italian physicist Alessandro Volta played a crucial role in discovering and understanding V. The unit of voltage, the volt (V), is named in his honor.
 V is measured in volts, and the process of measuring V typically involves a device called a voltmeter.
 In an electrical circuit, the V difference between two points determines the energy required to move a charge, specifically one coulomb of charge, between those points.

-A potential difference between two points produces an electric field, represented by electric lines of flux (Fig. 1).
+An electric potential difference between two points produces an electric field, represented by electric lines of flux (Fig. 1).
 There is always a pole that is relatively positive, with fewer electrons, and one that is relatively negative, with more electrons.
-The positive pole does not necessarily have a deficiency of electrons compared with neutral objects, and the negative pole might not actually have a surplus of electrons with respect to neutral things.
+The positive pole does not necessarily have a deficiency of electrons compared with neutral objects, and the negative pole might not have a surplus of electrons concerning neutral things.
 But there's always a difference in charge between the two poles.
-The negative pole always has more electrons than the positive pole.
+So the negative pole always has more electrons than the positive pole.

 Fig 1.
 Electric lines of flux always exist near poles of electric charge.

-The abbreviation for voltage is V. Sometimes, smaller units are used.
-The millivolt (mV) is equal to a thousandth (0.001) of a volt.
+The abbreviation for voltage measurement is V. Sometimes, smaller units are used.
+For example, the millivolt (mV) is equal to a thousandth (0.001) of a volt.
 The microvolt (uV) is equal to a millionth (0.000001) of a volt.
 And it is sometimes necessary to use units much larger than one volt.
-One kilovolt (kV) is equal to one thousand volts (1,000).
+For example, one kilovolt (kV) is equal to one thousand volts (1,000).
 One megavolt (MV) is equal to one million volts (1,000,000) or one thousand kilovolts.